 It leaves you wondering if there even should be a comparison of Tik Tok vs Instagram in the first place, right?

 Probably one of the most serious drawbacks of TikTok has to do with growing data privacy concerns.

 Aside from the alleged connection to the Chinese government, the platform has had a number of other privacy issues that would definitely turn many users and brands away.

 One of the scandals the app has undergone includes the 2019 incident when the platform was accused of illegally collecting personal data of children under the age of 13.
 The app had to pay a fine of 5.7 million dollars to the Federal Trade Commission.

 Circling back to the Chinese government speculations, one of the allegations that outraged the public the most is the discovery that TikTok may have censored the videos featuring the anti-government Hong Kong protests.

-While these claims won’t stop the fun-seeking teenagers, it will certainly leave a mark on other demographics, especially brands, which will definitely sit this one out.
-With serious issues like these, is there even a chance for the Chinese app in the Instagram vs TikTok comparison.
+While these claims won’t stop the fun-seeking teenagers, they will certainly leave a mark on other demographics, especially brands, which will definitely sit this one out.
+With serious issues like these, is there even a chance for the Chinese app in the Instagram vs TikTok comparison?

 The Question of Demographics